Teens and teeth whitening

 - Whitening toothpastes.
 All toothpastes help remove surface stains through the action of mild abrasives.
 "Whitening" toothpastes have special chemical or polishing agents that provide additional stain removal effectiveness.
 Unlike bleaches, these products do not alter the intrinsic color of teeth.

 Take these preventive actions to keep teeth white and sparkling:

-- If you do drink soda or coffee, use a straw to prevent discoloration of the upper front teeth or brush after consuming these beverages.
+- If you drink soda, tea or coffee, use a straw to prevent discoloration of the upper front teeth or rinse or brush after consuming these beverages.

 - Clean teeth carefully, especially if you wear braces.
 Food particles can become trapped between the braces and teeth, causing discoloration as well as cavities.

 * Teeth whitening procedures are not typically covered under Delta Dental plans; always check your coverage before undergoing dental treatment.Teens: want a brighter smile?
 Visit the dentist, not the shopping mall.
 Academy of General Dentistry.